What We Are Looking For

-COMPENSATION AND BENEFITS: This is a full-time (37.5 hour/week), exempt position.
-Compensation is $60,000 - 72,000 per year based on experience and skills.
-Compensation includes health and dental insurance, generous vacation time, and transit benefits.
+This is a full-time (37.5 hour/week), non-exempt position.
+The salary range for this position is $70,000-$72,000.
+Total Compensation package includes health and dental insurance, generous vacation time, and transit benefits.
 TransForm also administers a 403b retirement plan.

 Our staff is focused on making positive change in the world and supports and values diversity.
 TransForm is an equal opportunity employer.
-People of color, LGBTQ persons, women, and members of other underrepresented groups are strongly encouraged to apply.
+People of color, LGBTQIA+ people, women, and members of other underrepresented groups are strongly encouraged to apply.

 TIMELINE: Applications will be accepted until the position is filled and will be reviewed on a rolling basis.